Blog · New York · What To See at Rockefeller Center, Top of the Rock, and Fifth Avenue

 My earliest memories of New York are at Rockefeller Center plaza.
 I remember the bright lights from the windows, the sound of skates gliding across ice, and the giant buildings that seemed to disappear into the sky.
 Even though I was only a kid, I could feel the energy in the air — walking the sidewalks of the plaza made me feel like I owned New York.

 When I returned to NYC later as a resident and tour guide, I learned so much about the history and business associated with the area that it felt like I was seeing it all again for the first time.
-For a lot of visitors, Rockefeller Center is a five-minute walk around the ice skating rink or a photo opp in front of the tree.
-These are both great, but if you think that is the only reason to visit — think again.
+For a lot of visitors during the holidays, Rockefeller Center is a five-minute walk around the ice skating rink or a photo opp in front of the famous Rockefeller Center Christmas tree.
+These are both great, but if you think that is the only reason to visit, think again.

 30 Rockefeller Center; Rockefeller Center Plaza